Joe Camacho: Biography

-Career
+Early life and career

 Camacho graduated from Marianas High School in June 1987.
 He received an Associate of Arts degree in Liberal Arts from Northern Marianas College in May 1992.
 In December 1994, Camacho further obtained a bachelor's degree in history from San Jose State University in California.

 Camacho continued his education by earning his master's degree in public administration from Seattle University, a Jesuit institution in Washington state, in December 1998.
 Camacho completed his Juris Doctor at the Gonzaga University School of Law, located in Spokane, Washington, in December 2001.
 He worked as a pizza delivery man and a dishwasher during college.

 Camacho worked as a police officer on Saipan for three years from January 1989 to August 1991.

+Political career

 Joseph Camacho, a Republican, was elected to the Northern Mariana Islands House of Representatives in the 2007 general election.
 In the 2007 election, the Covenant Party lost control of the House to the Republicans.
 Camacho was chosen as the floor leader of the new 16th House of Representatives.
 He did not seek reelection in 2009.